Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 The Roads Taken and Not Taken

 Jon was never raised as nobility, but as a bastard: an outsider.
-He had no reason to ever expect any throne, let alone position of authority.
+He had no reason to ever expect any throne, let alone a position of authority.
 But he did learn humility and putting others before himself.
 Therefore, while having a natural talent for it, he’s also extremely uncomfortable with it.
 He not only dislikes it, but turns it away the first chance he gets if there is someone better qualified or if the threat has ended.
 For him, there is no honor in titles or lineage because it's impractical and is more for personal ego than anything else.
 This is most apparent in that his bloodline ultimately becomes of little consequence beyond causing Daenerys distress and anxiety over her own claim, which was now made inferior to Jon’s.
 If people want him to be king, it's because of his character and not his genetics.
 And ruling as the King of Westeros ultimately comes of nothing when he returns to exile, leaving Westeros for the northern wilderness.
 Jon may have been the rightful heir to the commander of Castle Black, the King of the North, and the rightful heir to the Iron Throne, but he always saw himself as a soldier and an outsider: never as royalty and never accepts that part of it, even when he has to wear the role.

 Aragorn was also an outsider, but has known at the same time that he was the heir to the throne and was attempted to be groomed for it.
 So there was no surprise there, no false or sudden expectations.
-In fact, he is more comfortable as a leader the more times it's thrust on him and often times conflicts with other leaders when he feels they’re making a mistake.
+In fact, he is more comfortable as a leader the more times it's thrust on him and oftentimes conflicts with other leaders when he feels they’re making a mistake.
 When he eventually takes on the crown, Aragorn accepts the role not only as a duty to the world, but as accepting a part of himself he’s long denied.

 Aragorn has to rise to the occasion and move beyond what he sees himself as or wants to be, for the good of Middle-earth.
 And it initially comes at great cost to him when his lover, Arwen, is thought to be dead.
 It definitely wasn’t something that was handed to him on a platter.
-Aragorn is also more rounded with the aspects of leadership such as determining intentions of others and diplomacy, whether they be nobles, soldiers, or civies.
+Aragorn is also more rounded with the aspects of leadership such as determining the intentions of others and diplomacy, whether they be nobles, soldiers, or civies.
 To be fair to Jon Snow, this could also be because he was older than his Game of Thrones counterpart.

-What really sets the course for the characters’ choices is their upbringing: one knowing and being groomed for kingship, and the other having no clue and was never prepared for it.
+What really sets the course for the characters’ choices is their upbringing: one knowing and being groomed for kingship, and the other having no clue and never being prepared for it.
 Both come to a crossroads at some point of whether to accept that part of themselves or not, and one does while the other does not.
-Either way, it makes for a good mirroring on the hidden king trope.
+Either way, it makes for a good mirroring of the hidden king trope.

 © 2019 Jamal Smith